Guadua: Natural bamboo poles

 - Comm. vs. Res: Both

 - Fire Protection: One of Safari’s many accomplishments includes offering the very first full Class-A fire treatment for bamboo, where the rating is throughout the pole, rather than a topical treatment.
-This means poles can be cleaned without compromising fire ratings!
+This means natural bamboo poles can be cleaned without compromising fire ratings!